Bachelor of Education (BEd)

 The BEd degree provides students with skills and qualifications to teach abroad.
 Many graduates go on to teach internationally after completing the program.*

-Visit the Faculty of Education Employment Opportunities page to see opportunities for teacher candidates after graduation.
+Visit the Okanagan School of Education Employment Opportunities page to see opportunities for teacher candidates after graduation.

 Coming soon: the TEAL certification program.
 Get certified to teach internationally!*International Teaching Programs all have different qualification requirements.
 Please review the program website for requirements before applying.
 UBC Okanagan does not endorse any of the programs listed.
 Teacher candidates are responsible for doing their due diligence in researching potential employers.